-Even during uncertain times, the autumn term is all about planning for the year ahead.
-With many of us returning to PTA duties for the first time in six months, the workload might seem overwhelming, so it's important to break it down into manageable chunks.
+Even in uncertain times, the autumn term is all about planning for the year ahead.
+With some of us returning to PTA duties for the first time in a while, the workload might seem overwhelming.
+That's why it helps to break it down into manageable chunks.

 Welcome new families

-With less access to the school this year, new parents won't be feeling part of the community in the same way as usual.
+With less access to the school this year, new parents won't be feeling part of the community in quite the same way as usual.
 Use the PTA to help soothe any worries and start to integrate them.
-How about a virtual coffee morning a few weeks into term?
+How about a coffee morning – either face-to-face or virtual – a few weeks into term?
 Make it unique by creating a welcome package containing a teabag, coffee sachet, sweet treat and a copy of your welcome pack or a PTA leaflet.
-If permitted, parents can either collect a package from the school at drop-off or from a designated committee member's house in readiness for a Zoom call, where they can get to know each other over a cuppa.
+If people aren't comfortable inside, arrange to meet in a local park.
+If you're holding it online, parents can either collect a package from the school at drop-off or from a designated committee member's house in readiness for a Zoom call.

 Assess who might step down from your committee and start warming up any potential candidates.
 Make sure all your paperwork is in check, including knowledge capsules, licences and supplier contacts.
 If anything needs updating, get it done before it's time to start fundraising.
 GDPR probably means you have deleted personal contact details at the end of last year, so get this crucial information collected now so you can contact parents, volunteers and supporters more easily.
 Establish how you will contact parents if flyers in book bags aren't allowed yet.